adrian17/Gallifreyan/README.md

 TODO:
-- support for doubled vowels/consonants
+- doubled vowels/consonants
 - manual addition/deletion of lines
+- manually detach/reattach merged circles
+- better resolution
-- make the canvas and contents scalable
+- make the canvas and contents scalable and scrollable ...
-- clean up the code
-- improve the interface
-...
 - multiple words
 - support for punctuation, numbers?
+- remember the state if only one of the words was changed?

 (and probably lots of small stuff that I didn't even think about as it's my first web app project)